 The United States likes to think of itself as a progressive, feminist country.
 However, when we think about who is making our laws, we see a disproportionate amount of (primarily white) men crafting all the rules.
-In a worldwide rankings of women in national legislature, the United States came in as a stunning #101.
+In a worldwide ranking of women in the national legislature, the United States came in as a stunning #101.

 What’s even more incredible is that the top three countries on the list were not from western nations: Rwanda, Bolivia, and Cuba (with 64%, 53%, and 49% respectively).

 Nothing paints this problem more poignantly though than this pair of photographs.

 Professor Jennifer Lawless came to the UMass Commonwealth Honors College Events Hall in November to provide insight into why that may be.

 A professor at American University and the director of the Women & Politics Institute, Lawless’ work, which has been supported by the National Science Foundation, has been published in academic journals such as the American Political Science Review, American Journal of Political Science, and Political Research Quarterly.

 In addition, Lawless has published numerous books, including Running from Office: Why Young Americans Are Turned off to Politics, It Takes a Candidate: Why Women Don’t Run for Office, and It Still Takes a Candidate: Why Women Don’t Run for Office.

 So what is stopping women from running for office?
 After reviewing over ten thousand articles in 2010 and 2014, along with numerous other pieces of data, Lawless comes to the conclusion that it’s not necessarily the harsh media coverage like the general public believes it to be.
 Because for every article about Senator Joni Ernst’s shoes, there was another article on former President Obama’s taupe suit.
 For every article about Secretary Clinton’s pantsuits, there was one on former Governor Chris Christie’s weight.